derykmakgill/website/poems.md

 12. Vademecum — Vadetecum by Friedrich Wilhelm Nietzsche
 13. Libertas in Excelsis by Auberon Herbert
 14. from Anthem by Ayn Rand
+15. Success by Henry Wadsworth Longfellow
+16. A Thousand to One by Berton Braley

 ### The Westerner